 - The zero depreciation cover can be availed at the time of purchase and renewal both

-- The number of permissible claims in a zero depreciation policy can vary based on the insurance company.
+- The number of permissible claims under two wheeler insurance zero dep can vary based on the insurance company.

-- Read the policy documents carefully as this cover is available for designated two-wheeler models only.
+- Read the policy documents carefully as nil depreciation without excess is available for designated two-wheeler models only.

 - Any kind of uninsured perils